roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.13_AP_Language/1_Intro_To_Rhetoric/Knowledge Project 3.md

 10. **Legacy Programming Languages**: The discussion briefly explores legacy programming languages like COBOL and Fortran, emphasizing the foundational role they've played in the evolution of technology.

 # Draft

+**Knowledge Project Template**

+- **Title:**
+  - Architectural Technology: Beyond Bricks and Mortar

+- **Name of Episode:**
+  - Architectural Technology with Iddris Sandu

+- **Date of Episode:**
+  - May 5, 2020

+- **Topics/Issues Considered:**
+  - Evolving definition of "architecture" in the digital realm.
+  - Significance of empathy in design.
+  - Iddris Sandu's journey of curiosity and innovation.
+  - Concept of "digital alchemy" and reusability.
+  - Historical evolution of programming and legacy languages.

+- **Central argument/s and ideas:**
+  - Explores intersection of architecture and technology.
+  - Challenges traditional notions of architectural design.
+  - Architecture seen as a living process, not just physical structures.
+  - Emphasis on empathy in design.
+  - "Digital alchemy" focuses on repurposing and maximizing utility.
+  - Historical perspective on innovation from ancient automations to legacy programming.

+- **Reflection:**
+  - Refreshing perspective on architectural technology.
+  - Highlights importance of curiosity and creativity.
+  - "Digital alchemy" emphasizes sustainability and design evolution.
+  - Historical context underscores iterative nature of innovation.
+  - Core design principles, driven by empathy, remain constant despite technological advancements.

+# Draft

+**Knowledge Project Template**

+**Title:** Architectural Technology: Beyond Bricks and Mortar

+**Name of Episode:** Architectural Technology with Iddris Sandu

+**Date of Episode:** May 5, 2020

+**Topics/Issues Considered:**

+- The evolving definition of "architecture" and its application in the digital realm.
+- The significance of empathy in the design and architectural process.
+- Iddris Sandu's personal journey of curiosity and innovation.
+- The concept of "digital alchemy" and the reusability of products.
+- Historical evolution of programming and the importance of legacy programming languages.

+**Central argument/s and ideas it is trying to convey:** This episode delves deep into the intersection of architecture and technology, challenging traditional notions of architectural design to include the digital realm.
+With Iddris Sandu as the expert, the discussion emphasizes that architecture is not limited to physical structures, but can be seen as a verb, a living process of bringing ideas to life.
+Empathy emerges as a core component in design, connecting various elements in a cohesive manner to cater to human needs and emotions.
+The episode also touches on the theme of "digital alchemy", highlighting the idea of repurposing and maximizing utility from existing resources.
+A historical perspective, from ancient automations to the role of legacy programming languages, underscores the rich tapestry of innovation throughout the ages.

+**Reflection:** The episode offers a refreshing perspective on architectural technology, showcasing that the field is not just about physical constructs but also about digital innovations and emotional connections.
+Iddris Sandu's anecdotes and insights bring to light the importance of curiosity, creativity, and a deep-seated desire to understand and repurpose.
+The concept of "digital alchemy" particularly stands out, emphasizing sustainability and the continuous evolution of design principles.
+Furthermore, the historical context provided, tracing the roots of programming, serves as a reminder of the iterative nature of innovation.
+It emphasizes that while technology and methods evolve, the core principles of design, driven by empathy and user-centricity, remain constant.